What to Do in Newburgh: A 24-Hour Guide to the Waterfront City

 - Advertisement -

-Whether you’re a dedicated biker, a sideline enthusiast, or a newbie to the two-wheeled contraptions, you should strongly consider making a trip to Newburgh’s massive Motorcyclepedia after lunch.
-The massive museum fills over 85,000 square feet of space with 600-plus motorcycles that date from 1897 to the present day.
+Whether you’re a dedicated biker, sideline enthusiast, or newbie to the two-wheeled contraptions, you should strongly consider making a trip to Newburgh’s massive Motorcyclepedia after lunch.
+The museum fills over 85,000 square feet of space with 650-plus motorcycles that date back 80 years.
 Expect to see vintage rides, Harleys galore, and even military models at the revved-up Newburgh retreat.

 250 Lake St, Newburgh